xardas110/BlackJack/README.md

 # BlackJack

-Created for a compulsory during my first semester in programming 1.
+Created for a compulsory during my first semester in programming 1 (1 week).